Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations out there?

 Giraffe Manor isn't just a romantic name.
 This 1930s estate is home to tame giraffes who like to poke their heads through the restaurant windows to see what you're up to.

-The hotel's ground is also a sanctuary for giraffes.
-Even though the hotel lodge first opened in 1932, until 1974, it was housing hunters.
-Luckily a radical change meant that the unique species of Rothschild Giraffe were sheltered and not hunted anymore.
+The hotel's grounds are also a sanctuary for giraffes.
+Although the lodge first opened in 1932, it was used to house hunters until 1974.
+Luckily, a radical change meant that the unique Rothschild Giraffe species was sheltered and no longer hunted.

 Currently, over ten giraffes are roaming around the premises (and stealing your food), and as they are used to people, you can safely walk around them.